The most expensive dog on record is a Tibetan Mastiff sold in China in 2014 for $1.9M!

 Bulldogs are one of the most expensive dogs to breed for a number of reasons.

-Not only do the majority get birthed by cesarean section, most are bred using artificial insemination, and both of these procedures are costly.
+The majority get birthed by cesarean section.
+But most are also bred using artificial insemination, and both of these procedures are costly.

 There are also a slew of recommended and optional health tests for the Bulldog including: